php2560/php2560.github.io/project.md

+1. 04/17/2016
-1. 04/17/2016 - During this week you will be learning how to write a shiny app.
+    - During this week you will be learning how to write a shiny app.
     - Your calculator must be in a single file format.
     - Must be done individually.
     - Turn in Critiques of other groups work (group assignment)
+2. 04/24/2017
-2. 04/24/2017 - Form a group of 3-4 people and have an idea of what kind of app you want to create by this date.     - Provide me with an explanation of:
+    - Form a group of 3-4 people and have an idea of what kind of app you want to create by this date.
+    - Provide me with an explanation of:
     - What your app will do?
     - How do you see it being used?
     - What types of options might you try to included for the user.
+    - If you are struggling with ideas [check this out](/ideas)
 3. 05/02/2017-05/03/2017
     - We will spend 2 classes this week working on your app
     - Bring a rough copy of your app to class.